0xTijan/simple-crypto-chat/README.md

 # Crypto-Chat-dApp
-Crypto Chat dApp was build for Moralis Weekly Challenge 1.
+Crypto Chat dApp was build for Moralis Weekly Challenge 1. <br>
 Where we had to build real-time chatting dApp in less than a week.

 My Crypto Chatting dApp has: